 For Year 11 to 13 students, these programmes are a good way to gain industry experience and relevant skills :

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.

 - electrical or mechanical work

 Automotive electricians need to have good hand-eye co-ordination and normal colour vision.
 They also need to be agile and have good flexibility for working in small spaces.

 What are the chances of getting a job?

-Because of this, the job appears on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled automotive electricians from overseas to work in New Zealand.
+However, there are not enough automotive electricians to meet demand.
+As a result, automotive electrician appears on Immigration New Zealand's long-term skill shortage list.
+This means the Government is actively encouraging skilled automotive electricians from overseas to work in New Zealand.